lei-rs/candle-optim/README.md

-Disclaimer: This is probably not the most sensible or idiomatic implementation
+Disclaimer: This is probably not the most sensible or idiomatic implementation.
+It is also not official.
 # candle-optim